-Wall Street rallies on trade deal hopes; Apple hits record high
+Wall Street rallies on trade deal hopes, focus shifts to Trump-Liu meeting

 Bets for another interest rate cut by the Federal Reserve fell amid data showing a rise in consumer sentiment for the month of October.

-Chipmakers with a sizeable exposure to China rose in early trading, with the Philadelphia Semiconductor index .SOX jumping 2.8%.
+Chipmakers with a sizeable exposure to China rose in early trading, with the Philadelphia Semiconductor index .SOX gaining 2.5%.

 Defensive utilities .SPLRCU was the only sector trading in the red, while consumer staples .SPLRCS and real estate stocks .SPLRCR posted the smallest gains, suggesting an uptick in risk appetite.

-Advancing issues outnumbered decliners for a 4.18-to-1 ratio on the NYSE and a 5.33-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 3.90-to-1 ratio on the NYSE and a 4.64-to-1 ratio on the Nasdaq.

 Reporting by Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta